Dubuque high school graduation ceremonies remain set for later this month

-Dubuque Community Schools is continuing with plans to hold in-person high school graduation ceremonies on June 27.
+Leaders at Dubuque Community Schools are continuing with plans to hold in-person high school graduation ceremonies on June 27.

 Hempstead High School’s ceremony will be held at 10 a.m., and Dubuque Senior High School’s ceremony at 3 p.m., both at Dalzell Field.